trickerer/Trinity-Bots/README.md

 #### Total number of bots included in fresh install: **312**

 ### NPCBot Addons
-Aside from [addons that fix raid frames](#raid-group-frames) there are addons dedicated to NPCBots specifically
 For current version (3.3.5) there is a [NetherBot](https://github.com/NetherstormX/NetherBot) addon by NetherstormX

 ---------------------------------------